kasir-barati/html-css/14-box-model/README.md

 - Containing block:
   - Might be ancestor/parent element.
   - Or what a box is laid out relative to.
-- Formatting context: An approach to laying out boxes.
+- <span id="formattingContextDef">Formatting context</span>: An approach to laying out boxes.

   - Block formatting boxes: stack on top of each other while filling the entire available width.
   - Inline formatting boxes: their size is calculated based on their content and elements sits next to each other.